sanadhis/ADA-2017/project/README.md

 ## Question Block 3: Quality of popular songs
 ### Q3.1 Do people care more about lyrics?
+We want to see what are most frequent words popular songs.
 #### Design of experiment:
+* Load the datasets into dataframes.
+* Remove stopwords from mxm_lyrics dataset.
+* Merge msd\_data with mxm_lyrics
+* Plot the overall most frequent words regardless of songs popularity.
+* Plot the overall most frequent words across popular songs.
+* Plot the overall most frequent words across unpopular songs.

 ### Q3.2 Can we measure the quality and popularity of a song from its lyrics?
 Do the popular songs have the good quality of lyrics from literacy view points?
+Quality of lyrics in literacy point of view can be observed by measuring the occurences of "slang words".
 #### Design of experiment:

 # Dataset